hashipod/vim/README.md

 # install any one of these search tools, ripgrep is recommended, it's faster.
 yum install epel-release.noarch the_silver_searcher  # centos
-sudo pacman -Sy ripgrep                              # arch linux sudo brew install ripgrep                            # macOS
+pacman -Sy ripgrep                              # arch linux brew install ripgrep                            # macOS

 # set fzf command to ripgrep. you can add to your zshrc file.
 export FZF_DEFAULT_COMMAND='rg --files --hidden --follow --glob "!.git/*"'